Why Choose Metcalf for DUI Defense in Tampa?

 With years of experience prosecuting and defending against first and subsequent DUI charges, Brett knows how to handle your case efficiently and the best method for pursuing reduced charges, a dismissal, an acquittal, or minimal penalties upon conviction.

-Steps our firm takes during the legal process include:
+Steps our Tampa DUI Lawyers take during the legal process include:

 - Investigating the stop and arrest that led to the DUI charges.